Fly@UP Assist 1st Year Awards

 Conditions for the above awards

-• Table 1 is primarily applicable to candidates applying at the University of Pretoria with Umalusi school leaving certificates (NSC, IEB and SACAI).
+• Table 1 primarily applies to UP candidates with Umalusi school leaving certificates (NSC, IEB and SACAI).

 • FLY@UP Assist First-Year Awards are based on the final school-year examination results as issued by Umalusi via the Department of Basic Education.

-• First-time entering first-year students who register for studies at UP directly after Grade 12 (final school-year) or who took a gap year(s) after their final school-year, who meet the award criteria will be considered.
+• First-time entering first-year students who register for studies at UP directly after Grade 12 (final school year) or who took a gap year(s) after their final school year and who meet the award criteria will be considered.

-• For candidates who present an NSC/IEB Certificate, actual percentages obtained for the six (6) best subjects taken, excluding Life Orientation, is used.
+• For candidates who present an NSC/IEB Certificate, the percentages obtained for the six (6) best subjects taken,excluding Life Orientation are used.
 Certain subjects are EXCLUDED in the calculation of average percentages:

 • * Mathematical Literacy, Technical Mathematics, Technical Sciences and equivalent subjects are not eligible for this award.

-• * A candidate only qualifies for Award B if the candidate meets the criteria for Award A. Therefore, candidates who obtained 80% and above for Mathematics and/or Physical Sciences only, will not be eligible for the subject awards.
+• *A candidate only qualifies for Award B if the candidate meets the criteria for Award A. Therefore, candidates who obtained 80% and above for the subjects in Award B only, will not be eligible for the subject awards.

 • The calculation of the average percentage is based on the University of Pretoria’s formula, per examination authority and not on the number of distinctions achieved.